Tottenham Hotspur Stadium (capacity 62,062)

-Away fans visiting Wembley are located in the lower teir of the East and South East stands, with a typical allocation of around 3,000
+Away fans visiting the Tottenham Hotspur Stadium are located in the North East corner of the stadium, with a typical allocation of around 3,000.

 |Car Park||Sat Nav||Cost||Distance to Ground||Description|